KSAH-42/RabbitOM/RabbitOM.Streaming.Experimentation/ReadMe.txt

 // TODO: adding compliances tests

 SOLID as:
-  Simple comment, forget single responsabilty, add feature on your washing machine for creating your coffee Open source comments,
+  Simple as comment, forget single responsabilty, add feature on your washing machine for creating your coffee Open source comments,
   Large block of comments,
-  Injection of comments : building injection framework to inject unnecessary comments Dependency of comments, the new building of solid principles
+  Injection of comments : building injection framework to inject unnecessary comments Dependency of comments, the new building block of solid principles

-as a rosewellian architect:
+as a roswellian engineer:
-  une architecture à la rosewell, designé dans un garage de la zone 51.
+  think and design on a garage from the 51 zone.

 internal class Program
 {